cvs-health/testaro/README.md

 #### WallyAX

 If a `wax` test act is included in the job, an environment variable named `WAX_KEY` must exist, with your WallyAX API key as its value.
-You can get it from [WallyAX](mailto:technology@wallyax.com).
+You can request it from [WallyAX](mailto:technology@wallyax.com).

 The `wax` tool imposes a limit on the size of a page to be tested.
 If the page exceeds the limit, Testaro treats the page as preventing `wax` from performing its tests.
 The limit is less than 500,000 characters.